With Cheh dropping out, D.C. Council’s Ward 3′s election is suddenly competitive

 He downloaded publicly available police data and put together a presentation on crime in Police Service Area 203, which follows Connecticut Avenue from Cleveland Park to Van Ness.
 While the area has less crime than much of the city, Gural showed a sharp increase in crime there when comparing 2018 to 2021 to the prior four-year period — while almost every other Police Service Area in the city showed a decrease in crime.
 Violent crime increased 41 percent, he found.

-“It appears to be linked back to some internal decision by the administration to resettle people in large numbers here without any policy or public discussion,” he said, arguing that the District should tell longtime residents how many voucher recipients move to their neighborhood and whether people released from prison are getting housing assistance to live there.
+“It appears to be linked back to some internal decision by the administration to resettle people in large numbers here without any policy or public discussion,” he said, arguing that the District should tell longtime residents how many voucher recipients move to their neighborhood, including how many people released from prison are getting housing assistance to live there.
 “This is a very liberal community that embraces the idea of helping the poor, but … the crime numbers overall are way up and you’ve had this mass relocation program at the same time.”

 Crime is a bipartisan focus in Ward 3.
 Republican candidate David Krucoff, who needs about 50 signatures from registered Republicans in the ward, knocked on dozens of doors of members of his party last month; his campaign pitch includes hiring more police and streamlining government services.
 He says he’s heard from many residents who don’t want their taxes raised.
 (Cheh voted against a tax increase on wealthy D.C. residents, which failed in 2020 but passed 8-5 in 2021 following the election of left-leaning members to the council.)